-This filter can take four liters of water and runs at a filtration rate of 1.75 liters per minute.
-It’s faster than almost all other filters of its kind and gives you a full bag of water in less than five minutes.
+You can insert four liters of water at a time and it has a filtration rate of 1.75 liters per minute.
+This means it is among the fastest filters of its type and will provide a full bag of water in less than five minutes.

-Don’t let its portability fool you — this is an extremely efficient filter.
-Almost 100 percent of pathogens are cleared from your supply.
-The product is tested to NSF and EPA standards.
+Don’t be fooled by its portability — this is an extremely effective filter.
+It removes almost 100% of pathogens from your water supply and has been tested to NSF and EPA standards.

 Great in Emergencies

-Set up is necessary since this is a gravity system, but it filters water faster than any other we could find.
-If you’re stranded, traveling or in a situation where clean water isn’t at hand, this product could be a lifesaver.
+Although setup is required because it is a gravity system, it filters water very quickly.
+If you are stranded, traveling, or in any situation where clean water isn’t readily available, this filter could be a lifesaver.

-This system’s total capacity is 8 liters — it holds 4 liters of dirty water and gives you 4 liters of filtered water.
-It’s no wonder, then, that this product is a firm favorite of outdoor enthusiasts who also appreciate value for money.
+This system’s total capacity is 8 liters — it holds 4 liters of dirty water and stores 4 liters of filtered water.
+It’s no surprise that it is a firm favorite among outdoor enthusiasts seeking value for money.

-Regardless of its large capacity, it’s still compact and lightweight to carry.
-It will fit into your backpack or luggage easily and can be set up almost anywhere.
+Despite its large capacity, it is still compact and lightweight.
+It will fit comfortably into your backpack or luggage and can be set up almost anywhere.

 Handle With Care

-Be gentle with this filter.
-A few buyers say that it breaks easily, and has a design flaw that works against the dirty water filter.
-Try not to drop it or treat it too harshly to preserve its condition.
+You should be gentle with this filter.
+Some users have complained that it breaks easily and has a design flaw that can impede the dirty water purifier.
+Try not to drop it or be too rough with it to ensure it continues to work properly.